Stuffing box

 A stuffing box or gland package is an assembly which is used to house a gland seal.
 It is used to prevent leakage of fluid, such as water or steam, between sliding or turning parts of machine elements.

 Components

-A stuffing box of a sailing boat will have a stern tube that is slightly bigger than the prop shaft.
-It will also have packing nut threads or a gland nut.
-The packing is inside the gland nut and creates the seal.
-The shaft is wrapped by the packing and put in the gland nut.
-Through tightening it onto the stern tube, the packing is compressed, creating a seal against the shaft.
+On a boat, a stuffing box typically consists of a stern tube, which is slightly larger than the prop shaft, and a gland nut or packing nut, which threads onto the stern tube.
+The two compress packing material wrapped around the shaft, which passes through the assembly from the motor to the propeller.

 Creating a proper plunger alignment is critical for correct flow and a long wear life.
 Stuffing box components are of stainless steel, brass or other application-specific materials.
 Compression packing is rigorously tested to ensure effective sealing in valves, pumps, agitators, and other rotary equipment.